2020 Summer Olympics: Marketing

-The official emblems for the 2020 Olympics and Paralympics were unveiled on 25 April 2016; designed by Asao Tokolo, who won a nationwide design contest, it takes the form of a ring in an indigo-colored checkerboard pattern.
+The official emblems for the 2020 Olympics and Paralympics were unveiled on April 25, 2016; designed by Asao Tokolo, who won a nationwide design contest, it takes the form of a ring in an indigo-colored checkerboard pattern.
 The design was meant to "express a refined elegance and sophistication that exemplifies Japan".
 The checkered design resembles a pattern called ichimatsu moyo that was popular during the Edo period in Japan from 1603 to 1867.
-The designs replaced a previous emblem which had been scrapped after allegations that it plagiarized the logo of the Théâtre de Liège in Belgium.
+The designs replaced a previous emblem that had been scrapped after allegations it plagiarized the logo of the Théâtre de Liège in Belgium.
 The Games' bid slogan was Discover Tomorrow (をつかもう).
 While ashita literally means "tomorrow", it is intentionally spelled as mirai, "future".
-The official slogan United by Emotion was unveiled on 17 February 2020.
+The official slogan United by Emotion was unveiled on February 17, 2020.
 The slogan was used solely in English.

 The official mascot of the 2020 Summer Olympics was Miraitowa, a figure with blue-checkered ichimatsu moyo patterns inspired by the Games' official emblem.
 Its fictional characteristics include the ability to teleport.
 Created by Japanese artist Ryo Taniguchi, the mascots were selected from a competition process which took place in late 2017 and early 2018.
 A total of 2,042 candidate designs were submitted to the Tokyo Organizing Committee, which selected three pairs of unnamed mascot designs to present to Japanese elementary school students for the final decision.
-The results of the selection were announced on 28 February 2018, and the mascots were named on 22 July 2018.
-Miraitowa is named after the Japanese words for "future" and "eternity", and Someity is named after someiyoshino, a type of cherry blossom.
-Someity's name also refers to the English phrase "so mighty".
+The results of the selection were announced on February 28, 2018, and the mascots were named on July 22, 2018.
+Miraitowa is named after the Japanese words for "future" and "eternity".
 The mascots were expected to help finance the Tokyo Games through merchandizing and licensing deals.

-Alongside the main Emblem blue, the five other colors used in the branding of the 2020 Games were :
+Alongside the main Emblem blue, five other colors were used in the branding of the 2020 Games:

 Kurenai red, Ai blue, Sakura pink, Fuji purple, and Matsuba green.
 These five traditional colors of Japan were used as sub-colors to create points of difference in the color variations.